-Following the subscription renewal cycle, a journal joining the S2O programme will publish its newly accepted content in open access as soon as all subscription renewals have been received, typically at the end of February in Year 1.
-Authors are able to publish open access, free of charge in S2O journals and articles are published under a CC-BY 4.0 license which allows authors to retain the copyright and others to share and adapt the content.
+Following the subscription renewal cycle, a journal joining the S2O programme will publish its newly accepted content in open access as soon as all subscription renewals have been received.
+Articles are published under a CC-BY 4.0 license which allows authors to retain the copyright and others to share and adapt the content.

 EDP Sciences journals currently transitioning to open access under the S2O model: